monadicsystems/okapi/docs/index.md

 # 🦓🦒Okapi

-Okapi is a micro framework for implementing HTTP servers.
+Okapi is a micro framework for HTTP servers.

 - Ergonomic DSL for parsing requests
 - Integrates seamlessly with ANY monad stack or effect system